 Single Sign On URL from OptiSigns SAML SSO setting should be put under Reply URL.

 Then go to section SAML Signing Certificate and Set up OptiSigns.
-Get these 2 highlighted information, these need to be maintained in the OptiSigns SAML SSO settings.
+Get these 3 highlighted information(Certificate(Base64), Login URL, and Azure AD Identifier.
+These need to be maintained in the OptiSigns SAML SSO settings.

 Go back to your OptiSigns account and maintain above mentioned 3 fields, and save it.

-Put the User Access URL from Azure under SAML 2.0 Endpoint.
+- Put the Login URL from Azure under SAML 2.0 Endpoint.

 Then go back to the Azure AD portal, and click test in section Test single sign-on with OptiSigns.
 It will show Azure AD is able to successfully issue SAML token to OptiSigns.